Duffy Books in Homes: Operations

 The programme has a stated aim of inspiring "a love of books in Duffy children so they become adults who inspire a love of reading."
 Its core function is as a form of book club in which students at low decile primary and intermediate schools in New Zealand order books from a brochure which are then presented at role model assemblies at the end of three school terms.
-Each child participating receives a minimum of five new books each year.
+Each child participating receives a minimum of six new books each year.

 Additional components of the programme include annual awards for parents and grandparents, effort in reading and writing and excellence in attitude.
 There are also weekly book awards for good behaviour.

 Two troupes of performers visit the majority of schools in the programme annually to perform a literacy-focused stage show.
-In 2021 the Duffy Theatre performs a show entitled 'Duffy in Bubble Trouble'.
+In 2024 the Duffy Theatre performs a show entitled 'Calling Detective Duffy - Stat!'.

 The programme is also offered to early childhood education centres under the name 'Ready 4 Reading'.